barell/json-rpc/README.md

 ### Custom Errors

-This library will automatically generate JSON-RPC 2.0 errors with according codes for you.
+By default any exceptions returned within your exposed method will be shown as internal server error.
-If you want your method to return custom error (with own error codes) please throw exception using *JsonRpcUserException* class or create your own exception class which extends it.
-If you throw any other exception type, it will be shown as "Internal Error".
+To return customer error message and code, please throw an exception using *JsonRpcUserException* class any derivative of it.
 See example:

 ```php
 class ExampleService